Friday, 14 November 2025

 One peculiarity is that White may not have advertised the maps in his Subscription Letter.
 There are no records of these announcements in any catalogues, and it must be assumed almost all are lost, and the surviving examples not thought useful to list separately.
 The author has one example announcing the forthcoming Second Edition of Devonshire (1878).
 Although detailing all the contents there is no mention of a map; however, this edition does contain an adapted John and Charles Walker map of Devonshire (loose, not bound in), with White´s imprint.
 In this example the subscriber would save 11 shillings over the later, published price (25/- and not 36/-), or roughly 30%.

 From 1848 (Essex) until the 1880s, William White seems to have purchased a number of his county maps from the company of J & C Walker.
-The map of Essex in the first edition has been seen bound into a copy of the directory[x].
+The map of Essex in the first edition has been seen in two copies of the directory[9].
 It is one of the series produced for The British Atlas by John & Charles Walker.
 John Walker was a founder of the Royal Geographical Society (1830) and worked in partnership with his brother from 1827.
 The two produced a vast range of maps and charts.
 When Edward Baines published his History of Lancaster it included a map of Lancashire from J & C Walker (1836).
 This White map of Essex differs from the atlas versions in the absence of the Walker imprint below the map; but it also lacks a White imprint, which is unusual.
-Other county maps have been seen, adapted from the British Atlas maps, but with a White imprint for 1850 (Devon), Leicestershire with Rutland (1877), Devon (1878), Norfolk (1883) and Nottinghamshire (1885).
+Other county maps have been seen, adapted from the British Atlas maps, but with a White imprint for Devon (1850), Leicestershire with Rutland (1877), Devon (1878), Norfolk (1883) and Nottinghamshire (1885).
+The map of Leicestershire with Rutland had to be specially adapted.
+The original map found in the British Atlas had only Leicestershire.
+The map was adapted at some time between 1844 and 1851 by the inclusion of an extra inset in the corner showing Rutland and the title amended to include and Rutland.

 William White´s Directories: